 The Backtrace Query Builder also allows you to prioritize exceptions based on system and custom attributes that are most important to you, such as user, OS, version, graphic drivers, screen resolutions, process age, and more.
 You can discover patterns in your exceptions that might not otherwise be obvious like contains, not-contains, or regular expressions, on callstacks or other metadata provided in the exception report.

 In addition to providing a simple string value, Backtrace provides version comparisons and a rich set of data types and formats for sophisticated comparisons, operators and visualizations.
 These include data types for commits, versions, environments, hostnames, memory addresses, file size types, timestamps, IP addresses and more.

 5. Understanding errors across languages

 Applications are rarely written in one language these days.
 Many applications use a C# based front end for GUI programming while relying on native components written in C++ to provide more granular access to system internals.
 Can you cross the chasm to report on errors from all the languages that are used to build modern applications?
-With Backtrace, you have a comprehensive platform that can analyze both C++ and C# crashes, providing you with full visibility into what caused your crash.
+With Backtrace, you have a comprehensive platform that can analyze both C++ and C# exceptions and crashes, providing you with full visibility into what caused your error.

 Beyond the advantages that the Backtrace platform provides, we have two bonus capabilities that are specific to the Backtrace C# capture library.
 These are quickly becoming invaluable as we see the library used in more types of environments.